 BEFORE: Before for Netting of Operator's Interconnecting cost without any subtracting of the amount between operator and Provider/Carrier.

 This is the process of the reconciliation of invoices coming from an interconnect partner which relate to outgoing CDRs.

-Every month interconnect partners exchange their CDRs for recoinciliation purpose.
+Every month interconnect partners exchange their CDRs for reconciliation purpose.
 It is very common to have discrepancies in the CDRs provided by the two partners.

-There may be a situation when some CDR are found missing at either of the operators side.
-After doing required reconciliation if matter does not settle then various negotiations happen between the partners and finally matter is settled by paying some nominal amount to the impacted interconnect partner.
+There may be a situation, when some CDRs are found missing at either of the operators' side.
+After doing required reconciliation if matter does not settle, then various negotiations happen between the partners, and finally, matter is settled by paying some nominal amount to the impacted interconnect partner.

 Interconnect Call Scenarios: